n1hility/cancel-previous-runs/README.md

 at the workflow runtime.
 Hopefully this information will soon be available in GitHub Actions allowing removal of `namedJobs` cancel mode and simplifying the examples and workflows using the Action.

+Another feature of the Action is to notify the PRs linked to the workflows.
+Normally when workflows get cancelled there is no information why it happens, but this action can add an explanatory comment to the PR if the PR gets cancelled.
+This is controlled by `notifyPRCancel` boolean input.

+Also, for the `workflow_run` events, GitHub does not yet provide an easy interface linking the original Pull Request and the Workflow_run.
+You can ask the CancelWorkflowRun action to add extra comment to the PR adding explanatory message followed by a link to the `workflow_run` run.

 You can take a look at the description provided in the [Apache Airflow's CI](https://github.com/apache/airflow/blob/master/CI.rst) and [the workflows](https://github.com/apache/airflow/blob/master/.github/workflows)